Family Travel To Peru Packing List

 - Alpaca Sweaters – Like the hats, alpaca and llama sweaters will make you feel right at home in the Andes mountains.
 And their unique makeup is perfect for keeping you warm in the cold, but not too hot when it warms up.

 - Snacks – Food in Peru is plentiful, inexpensive, and delicious.
 You can always bring your own, but you won’t have a hard time finding great snacks there.

 Other Family Travel To Peru Packing List Items to Consider

 These are items that are specific to certain types of travelers.
 Whether you are traveling to Peru with young kids or doing heavy hiking in Peru.

-If you’re planning on hiking in Peru, bringing a good set of lightweight hiking poles is very helpful.
-This goes double for if you are carrying a child, as hiking poles can help with balance on the uneven terrain.
+- Hiking Poles – If you’re planning on hiking in Peru, bringing a good set of lightweight hiking poles is very helpful.
+This goes double for if you are carrying a child.
+Hiking poles can help with balance on the uneven terrain.
 We recommend these hiking poles.

 - Prescription medication

 - Malaria Pills (Consult your travel doctor if you are considering visiting the Peruvian Amazon)

 - Ibuprofen – Fevers, colds, and aches and pains happen.
 Make sure you pack both adult and children’s ibuprofen.